 Examples of biostimulants for turf:

 - Seaweed extracts: These extracts contain a variety of natural compounds that can promote plant growth and health, such as hormones, minerals, and amino acids.

 - Microorganisms: Certain bacteria and fungi can be applied to turfgrass to improve root development, nutrient uptake, and disease resistance.

 - Humic acids: These acids are derived from decomposed organic matter and can improve soil structure and water-holding capacity, as well as increase the availability of nutrients.

 - Plant extracts: Some plant extracts like aloe vera, can be used to improve plant growth and health.

-It is important to note that biostimulants for turf are not regulated by the APVMA.
-As a result it is important to research the product and check the label for the active ingredient, the amount and the specific use before application.
+Biostimulants for turf are not regulated by the APVMA.
+As a result, it is important to research the product and check the label for the active ingredient, the amount, and the specific use before application.
 Also, consult with a professional before applying any biostimulant, as different turf types may require different biostimulant treatments.